JustinPatenaude/balticathletics/products/floor-hockey.md

 - Player Sticks
 photos: []
 promotions:
-- title: Accufli Floorball Sticks - 70 cm, 80cm, 90cm, 100cm
+- title: Accufli Floorball Sticks - 100 cm, Right Hand only
   image: "/A90 LH Black.jpg"
   price: 27
-  description: "Features:\nAvailable in 6 colours and both left & right handed.\nLightweight
+  description: "Features:\nAssorted colours\nRight handed\nLightweight premium composite
-    premium composite shafts for consistent and power shooting.\nPre-hook curved blade for accurate shots and ball handling.\nTwo-tone soft PU grip for comfortable and griping power\nFor both indoor and outdoor use, Plus it is an ideal for playing ball hockey and  practicing hockey skill and trick      \n\n* A80 model 220g, with shaft 80cm flex 32mm\n* A90 model weight 240g,  with shaft  90cm Flex 28mm is suggested for player’s height from 5’1” to 5’8”\n* A100 model weight 260g,
-    \ with shaft 100cm Flex 26mm is suggested for player’s height 5’8” and above"
+    shafts for consistent and power shooting.\nPre-hook curved blade for accurate shots and ball handling.\nTwo-tone soft PU grip for comfortable and griping power\nFor both indoor and outdoor use, Plus it is an ideal for playing ball hockey and  practicing hockey skill and trick      \n\n* A100 model weight 260g,  with shaft 100cm Flex 26mm is suggested for player’s height 5’8” and above"
 - title: Cosom Floor Hockey Sticks CH-700963-BK (w/fiberglass rod) 42"
   image: "/CosomPowerShaftHockeyStick 42.jpg"
   price: 9.5